JoeReis/data_eng_workshop_hedw_2025/README.md

 From the terminal, open the file `streamlit_app/llm_data_warehouse.py`

-Let's look at what's going on.
+This will open up a Streamlit app that is already connected to your DuckDB data warehouse.
+Let's have a look at the code in `streamlit_app/llm_data_warehouse.py`.
+There's a lot going on!

-`what courses have the highest enrollment?`
+In the browser, try asking: `what courses have the highest enrollment?`

+The LLM uses LangChain to turn your question into a SQL query, run it against DuckDB, and return the result.

+## ⚠️ Expect Mistakes: Prompting is Everything

-LLMs are good at taking your input and hallucinating.
+LLMs are good at taking your input, but they often make mistakes and return erroneous output.
+This is called "hallucination".
 Let's see and example of this.

+Ask `how many kittens attended the Underwater Basketweaving course?"

+Look at the SQL output the LLM creates.

+Now let's make a slightly different error occur.

 Ask `when was the most recent enrollment?`

-You'll probably see an error.
+You might get an error.
+Why?
+The model may generate SQL using a non-existent column like enrollment_date_key.

 Let's go your prompt in `streamlit_app/llm_data_warehouse.py`